Miah1k/git-intro-activity/activity.md

 1. What does `git reset --hard "HEAD^"`` `do?

     ```
+    changes the current branch back to the previous commmit
     ```

 2. What is the difference between `--hard` and `--soft`?

     ```
+    they both move the commit back one but soft keeps the changes while hard does not
     ```

 3. What do you think `HEAD` means?

     ```
+    current state
     ```

 4. What do you think `HEAD^` means?

     ```
+    parent commit
     ```

 J. Helpful resources